what causes swim bladder disease in angelfish?

 Swim bladder disease, also called swim bladder disorder, is the name given to a broad collection of issues that affect the swim bladder.
 It results in the fish being unable to swim or orient itself properly.

-• Incorrect tank conditions
+• Incorrect tank conditions.

-• Birth defects
+• Birth defects.

-• Parasitic or bacterial infection
+• Parasitic or bacterial infection.

-• Over-feeding
+• Over-feeding.

-Even still, you must treat your fish.
-Failing to do so will result in an unhealthy fish with a low quality of life.
+Non-treatment will result in an unhealthy fish with a low quality of life.
 Eventually, the angelfish will die.

 Angelfish Swimming Weird

-• Conserve energy
+• Conserve energy.

-• Let the fish have moments of low activity or rest
+• Let the fish have moments of low activity or rest.

-The location of the swim bladder can change depending on fish species.
-However, it’s usually found in the cavity below the spine and above the belly.
-Not all fish have a swim bladder, and achieve desired buoyancy through other means.
-In angelfish, the swim bladder is near the center of the body, along the lateral line, and starting shortly behind the eye.
+Not all fish have a swim bladder and achieve desired buoyancy through other means.
+In angelfish, the swim bladder is near the center of the body, along the lateral line, and starting behind the eye.

 do fish suffer with swim bladder disease?